iloveyii/tut-python/README.md

 ## Classes
   Classes are defined as usual (other languages) with keyword class.
 The constructor method is called __init__.
   There is an extra parameter 'self' in all the methods definitions though.
 There is no need of new in object instantiation.
-  Class level attributes (static) can be declared at the start of class (food) and accessed directly either by class `Animal.eats` or object `cat.eats`.
+  Class level attributes can be declared at the start of class (food) and accessed directly either by class `Animal.eats` or object `cat.eats`.
 ```python
     class Animal: